dnerever/reactTypescriptShoppingCart/README.md

 - Work with React's useLocalState to store data within the browser
 - Create components for each function that work together

+## Future Plans:
+- Add a login
+- Add a payment processor
+- ???

 ## Instructions to run locally (debian env)